 Great Lakes Council administers a range of funding programs designed to build the capacity of not-for-profit community groups to address the needs of the Great Lakes community.

 Great Lakes Council’s Community Grants Program provides funding to non-profit community organisations located within the Great Lakes region, for projects that provide services to the Great Lakes community.

-Organisations can apply for up to $2000 per project.
-Projects which build the capacity of the community (rather than meeting ongoing operational costs) are encouraged, though groups and organisations are invited to apply for a grant to best meet their needs.
+Organisations can apply for grants up to $2000 per project.
+Projects which build the capacity of the community (rather than just meeting ongoing operational costs) are encouraged, though groups and organisations are invited to apply for a grant to best meet their needs.
 Individual applications, applications for sporting activities or organisations operating outside of the Great Lakes Council region will not be considered.

-For more information on the Council Communty Grants please contact Council on 6591 7222.
-The next funding round will open in late 2013.
+For more information on the Council Community Grants please contact Council on 6591 7222.

 This is a community strengthening and capacity building program which has funds available on an annual basis for time-limited projects.
 Funding for this program is provided by the NSW Department of Community Services.